alexeybusygin/ShippingRates/README.md

 var rateManager = new RateManager();

 // Add desired shipping providers
-// You will need a license #, userid and password to utilize the UPS provider. rateManager.AddProvider(new UPSProvider(upsLicenseNumber, upsUserId, upsPassword));
+// You will need a license #, userid, and password to utilize the UPS provider. rateManager.AddProvider(new UPSProvider(upsLicenseNumber, upsUserId, upsPassword));
 // You will need an account # and meter # to utilize the FedEx provider. rateManager.AddProvider(new FedExProvider(fedexKey, fedexPassword, fedexAccountNumber, fedexMeterNumber));
 // You will need a userId to use the USPS provider.
 Your account will also need access to the production servers. rateManager.AddProvider(new USPSProvider(uspsUserId));
-// You will need a Site ID and Password to use DHL provider. rateManager.AddProvider(new DHLProvider(dhlSiteId, dhlPassword, useProduction: false));
+// You will need a Site ID and Password to use the DHL provider. rateManager.AddProvider(new DHLProvider(dhlSiteId, dhlPassword, useProduction: false));

 // (Optional) Add RateAdjusters